edgelesssys/marblerun/samples/graphene-redis/README.md

 This sample is a slightly modified variant of the [Graphene redis sample](https://github.com/oscarlab/graphene/tree/master/Examples/redis).
 Instead of running a single [redis](https://redis.io/) server instance, Marblerun unleashes the full potential of redis and takes care of distributing the redis server in *replication* mode.

+*Prerequisite:*
-*Prerequisite*: Ensure you have access to a Kubernetes cluster with SGX-enabled nodes and kubectl installed and configured.
+* Ensure you have access to a Kubernetes cluster with SGX-enabled nodes and kubectl installed and configured.
 Probably the easiest way to get started is to run Kubernetes on an [Azure Kubernetes Service (AKS)](https://docs.microsoft.com/en-us/azure/confidential-computing/confidential-nodes-aks-get-started), which offers SGX-enabled nodes.
+* Ensure you have the [Marblerun CLI](https://www.marblerun.sh/docs/getting-started/cli/) installed.

 ## Kubernetes deployment walkthrough

-We are now installing a distributed redis server in master-slave replication mode on your cluster.
+We are now installing a distributed redis server in primary/subordinate replication mode on your cluster.

-*Prerequisite*: Ensure you have the [Marblerun CLI](https://www.marblerun.sh/docs/getting-started/cli/) installed.

 ### Step 1: Installing Marblerun

 First, we are installing Marblerun on your cluster.

-* Install Marblerun on the Cluster
+* Install the Marblerun Coordinator on the Cluster

     ```bash
     marblerun install